Jaw Coupling replacement coupling to replace Lovejoy Jaw couplings - L type, S type, AL type, SS type and CJ type.

 The Twin Spring coupling dual spring design allows for comparable windup, non-balanced maintenance free coupling solution with the positives of high torque capacity and increased flexibility even at speed.

-This means where applications that need torque and misalignment while still working at high speed can now be achieved without resorting to a beam or jaw coupling (which still cannot work at increased angle misalignment.
+This means where applications that need torque and misalignment while still working at high speed can now be achieved without resorting to a beam or jaws (which still cannot work at increased angle misalignment.

 The Twin Spring coupling contains no internal components that require maintenance so we offer the positives of high torque and misalignment in one coupling without the worry of maintenance.